 There is no clear cut answer to this question although some fostering providers may have strong views on this.

 Children of the same age: Some carers find that fostering children who are of the same or similar developmental age as their own children, with similar interests (such as enjoying going to farms, parks, seaside etc.) can fit nicely into the home dynamic where these activities appeal to everyone.
-However, a potentially negative effect is that a damaged child whose behaviour is difficult at first could affect the behaviour of your own children.
+However, a potentially negative effect is that a child in trauma whose behaviour is difficult at first could affect the behaviour of your own children.
 It may be that the needs of the fostered child compete with the needs of your own children and it can become difficult to support them at the same time.

 Children of different ages: Caring for a teenager when your own children are younger may not seem like a good fit at first, but in reality the needs of each would be very different and perhaps needed at different times.
 For example, you may be able to spend more time with a teenage foster child in the evening when your children are in bed.
 There is no ‘typical’ child so what works for one child may not work for another.
 These are just examples and are designed to help you think about the possibilities.
 It should be noted that the matching process is very thorough and a child should only be placed with you if you are sure you can meet the needs of all the children in the home at that time, regardless of their ages.